zcash/zcash/doc/dnsseed-policy.md

 operator's understanding and capability.

-2. For the avoidance of doubt, the results may be randomized but must not single-out any group of hosts to receive different results unless due to an urgent technical necessity and disclosed.
+2. For the avoidance of doubt, the results may be randomized but must not single out any group of hosts to receive different results unless due to an urgent technical necessity and disclosed.

 3. The results may not be served with a DNS TTL of less than one minute.